Principal Fairness for Human and Algorithmic Decision-Making: Comparison with the statistical fairness criteria

-How does principal fairness differ from the existing definitions of statistical fairness?
-We consider the following criteria \citep[see e.g.,][for reviews]{corb:goel:18,chou:roth:20}. \begin{definition}[Statistical Fairness] \spacingset{1} A decision-making mechanism is fair with respect to the outcome of interest $Y_i$ and the protected attribute $A_i$ if the resulting decision $D_i$ satisfies a certain conditional independence relationship.
-Such relationships used in the literature are given below. \begin{enumerate}[(a)] \item {\sc Overall parity:} $\Pr( D_i \mid A_i) = \Pr(D_i)$ \item {\sc Calibration:} $\Pr(Y_i \mid D_i, A_i) = \Pr(Y_i \mid D_i)$ \item {\sc Accuracy:} $\Pr(D_i \mid Y_i, A_i) = \Pr(D_i \mid Y_i)$ \end{enumerate} \end{definition} In our example, suppose that the protected attribute is race.
+We consider the following popular statistical fairness criteria. \begin{definition}[Statistical Fairness] \spacingset{1} A decision-making mechanism is fair with respect to the outcome of interest $Y_i$ and the protected attribute $A_i$ if the resulting decision $D_i$ satisfies a certain conditional independence relationship.
+Prominent examples of such relationships used in the literature are given below. \begin{enumerate} \item[(a)] {\sc Overall parity:} $\Pr( D_i \mid A_i) = \Pr(D_i)$ \item[(b)] {\sc Calibration:} $\Pr(Y_i \mid D_i, A_i) = \Pr(Y_i \mid D_i)$ \item[(c)] {\sc Accuracy:} $\Pr(D_i \mid Y_i, A_i) = \Pr(D_i \mid Y_i)$ \end{enumerate} \end{definition} In our example, suppose that the protected attribute is race.
 Then, the overall parity implies that a judge should detain the same proportion of arrestees across racial groups.
 In contrast, the calibration criterion requires a judge to make decisions such that the fraction of detained (released) arrestees who commit a new crime is identical across racial groups.
 Finally, according to the accuracy criterion, a judge must make decisions such that among those who committed (did not commit) a new crime, the same proportion of arrestees had been detained across racial groups.

-Principal fairness differs from these statistical fairness criteria in that it accounts for the possibility of the decision affecting the outcome.
+Principal fairness differs from these statistical fairness criteria in that it accounts for how the decision affects the outcome.
 In particular, although the accuracy criterion resembles principal fairness, the former conditions upon the observed rather than potential outcomes.
 Table~\ref{tab:pf-obs} presents the observed data consistent with the numerical example shown in Table~\ref{tab:pf-ex}.
-Although this example satisfies principal fairness, it fails to meet the accuracy criterion as well as the other two statistical fairness criteria.
+Although this example satisfies principal fairness, it fails to meet any of the three statistical fairness criteria.
 For example, among those who committed a new crime, the detention rate is much higher for Group~A than Group~B. The reason is that among these arrestees, the proportion of ``dangerous" individuals is greater for Group~A than that for Group~B, and the judge is on average more likely to issue the detention decision for these individuals.